sivasb1019/Diggiplus_Assignment/GPT_API/README.md

 ### 1. Importing Libraries:

   * The code begins by importing the necessary Python libraries, including os, openai, and time.
-Be sure that you install the required libraries from **"requirements.txt"**.
+  *  Install the required librarires before running the "main.py" using "requirements.txt" file or install manually.

 ### 2. Setting Up OpenAI API Key: